PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-09 10:44:01
+Last updated: 2024-04-09 10:44:34
-Random Quote: What Colonel Sanders is to chicken, Saul Goodman is to the law. - Saul Goodman
+Random Quote: I don't know anything about norse gods, but I do know how to bring the thunder. - Thor